Mukim Kuala Balai: History

 Originally a small fishing community, Kuala Balai was designated as the headquarters of the Belait District in September 1907, a status it maintained until 1929 due to a significant increase in oil prospecting licenses issued by the Bruneian government.
 While oil exploration efforts did not lead to growth in Kuala Balai, Kuala Belait experienced considerable development during this period.

 Kampong Kuala Balai is believed to be the original settlement of the Belait people, with some later relocating to cultivate rice or pursue employment in government, commercial businesses, and oil companies.
 While many residents preserved their traditional homes, others formed connections through marriage in different regions.
 Over time, younger generations began moving to Kuala Belait and Seria, causing the village's population to decline sharply from 150 in 1955 to fewer than 100 by 1959.
 This population drop led to the closure of the village school, leaving many remaining residents to rely on sago production for their livelihood.
 Despite government efforts in 1963 and 1967 to relocate the community—initially to Labi and later to Kampong Mumong—these proposals were declined.
-As a result, the government opted not to construct a road connecting Kuala Balai to Kuala Belait, citing the village’s steadily decreasing population.
+As a result, the government opted not to construct a road connecting Kuala Balai to Kuala Belait, citing the village's steadily decreasing population.

 In 1977, Pehin Ariff Mujun proposed that the government construct a small road linking Kuala Balai with Kuala Belait.
 He expressed hope for the establishment of a primary school in Kuala Balai and the appointment of a religious instructor to serve as the Imam and lead the village's Friday prayers.

 Economy

 The residents of Kampung Puak Belait have honed their skills in producing sago from sago palms, (Note: Primary ingredient in preparing ambuyat.) which thrive abundantly along the banks of the Damit and Belait Rivers.
 This thriving sago industry has historically been known for producing high-quality sago for commercial sale.
-During the Japanese occupation, the military introduced modern machinery, specifically generators, which the villagers utilised to enhance their sago processing capabilities.
-This technological innovation not only increased production but also significantly boosted their income and contributed to the country’s exports at the time.
+During the Japanese occupation, the military introduced modern machinery, specifically generators, which the villagers used to enhance their sago processing capabilities.
+This technological innovation not only increased production but also significantly boosted their income and contributed to the country's exports at the time.
 However, by the 1970s, the sago industry began to decline due to population migration to other regions, ultimately leading to its extinction.
 A survey conducted in 2010 revealed several abandoned sago processing factories, left in disrepair and serving as a stark reminder of the industry's disappearance.